 Note: The modeling reports are large PDF documents and can take longer to download and display.
 For speedier display, save the document to your computer first and then view the document from your computer.

 California Puff Model (CALPUFF) Modeling Report Summaries

-The TCEQ received approximately 29 CALPUFF modeling reports.
-Modeling report summaries are available.
-Sources are listed by company name and account number as noted in the List of Potentially BART-Eligible Sources (updated December 2007).
+The TCEQ received approximately 29 CALPUFF modeling reports that are available online.
+Modeling report summaries are also available.
+Sources are listed by company name and account number as noted in the List of Potentially BART-Eligible Sources.
 The full modeling reports are large PDF files.
 Full reports and protocols are available upon request by calling the Regional Haze SIP Coordinator, or by e-mail at email@example.com.